-This Blood Death Knight guide is primarily intended for use at level 90.
+This Blood Death Knight guide is primarily intended for use at the level cap.
 However, the principals will still apply during the leveling process.
 If you’re looking for advice on leveling your Death Knight, check out our Death Knight Leveling Guide.

-If you want the same in-game step by step leveling guide that we use to get to level 90 as fast as possible, take a look at our favorite in-game leveling guide.
+If you want the same in-game step by step leveling guide that we use to get to the level cap as fast as possible, even in Shadowlands, take a look at our favorite in-game leveling guide.

 Talents for Blood Tanking